 Successful digital transformation – both inside and outside the organization – starts with digital leadership.
 Yet many leaders are struggling to understand how to evolve their leadership capabilities in the digital world of work and truly to understand the potential value of organizational transformation.

 To address this, leaders need to understand how to lead in the digital workplace as well as how to lead the digital workplace.
 This involves developing the digital skills and principles that guide their leadership practices and gaining a strong understanding of why leadership in the digital workplace is a core component of wider digital transformation.
 At DWG, we call this “Inside-Out Digital Leadership”.
+Understanding how technology plays a large role in businesses is important, but it also important to know that with options such as a coach training program available, being able to take charge of your business is a must.

 Why digital leadership?